Carolyn Goodman

 An Uncontested Divorce is one in which you and your spouse have resolved all issues in your marriage, for example, a division of your property, child support and custody or a parenting plan, division of retirement plans, etc. If you have worked out the various issues, it is important to have a written Agreement drafted that indicates how everything will be settled.
 All potential issues, such as property ownership, debt division, tax issues, child support, and custody, etc. are then resolved prior to filing for divorce.

-If you do not have a written Agreement, you may not be able to proceed with a simple uncontested divorce.
-In order to file for an Uncontested Divorce and attend a simple hearing, you must be able to show that all property and other rights are settled.
+If you do not have a written Agreement, you may not be able to proceed with a simple uncontested divorce in DC.

 Read More